mm0narch/submission/README.md

 # Simple Data Analysis Project

 This project is a simple data analysis project that demonstrates basic data manipulation and visualization using Python.
-The goal of this project is to analyze a dataset and generate some insightful visualizations.
+The goal of this project is to analyze a dataset and generate some insightful visualizations

 ## Usage